 - a treat it is receiving

-Any dog possessive of toys with other dogs falls into this category.
-Examples of object guarded include:
+Any dog possessive of toys with other dogs or with people falls into this category.
+Examples of objects guarded include:

 - water dish